Moose (wrestler): Indianapolis Colts

-Second stint with Rams
+St. Louis Rams (second stint)

-Ojinnaka signed with the St. Louis Rams on March 22, 2012.
+Ojinnaka signed with the Rams on March 22, 2012.
 He was waived on September 2, 2012.

-He was re-signed on September 1, 2012, when Scott Wells injured his foot and Robert Turner moved from left guard to center.
+He was re-signed on September 12, 2012, when Scott Wells injured his foot and Robert Turner moved from left guard to center.
 However, he was released again on October 22, 2012.

 Professional wrestling career

 Early career (2012–2014)

-Ojinnaka started his professional wrestling training in 2012 under Mr. Hughes at WWA4, and has attended WWE training camps.
-On February 22, 2014, he made his debut for Dragon Gate USA, working alongside The Bravado Brothers in a bodyguard role.
+Ojinnaka started his professional wrestling training in 2012 under Mr. Hughes at WWA4, and attended WWE training camps.
+On February 22, 2014, he made his debut for Dragon Gate USA, working alongside the Bravado Brothers in a bodyguard role.
 On May 6, 2015, Global Force Wrestling (GFW) announced Ojinnaka as part of their roster.
 Because he was signed to a Ring of Honor (ROH) contract, Ojinnaka only worked GFW's house shows and not television tapings.

 Ring of Honor (2014–2016)

-After Willbourne appeared at ROH's Best in the World 2014 event on June 22, 2014, and the promotion announced two days later that it had signed him to a contract.
+After Ojinnaka appeared at ROH's Best in the World 2014 event on June 22, 2014, and the promotion announced two days later that it had signed him to a contract.
 Ojinnaka then adopted the ring name Moose and formed a partnership with R.D.
 Evans and Veda Scott.
 On December 7, 2014, at Final Battle 2014, Moose, accompanied by Prince Nana and Stokely Hathaway, defeated R.D.
 Evans.
 On March 1, 2015, at the ROH 13th Anniversary Show, Moose defeated Mark Briscoe in a singles match, marking his first major win within Ring of Honor.
 Moose beforehand "squashed" wrestlers, such as Colby Corino.
 Moose's undefeated streak ended on May 16 at Global Wars '15, when he was defeated by Cedric Alexander.
 On June 19 at Best in the World '15, Moose's manager Veda Scott turned on him and formed a new partnership with Alexander.
 At the PPV, Moose lost a three-way match against Roderick Strong.
 At Final Battle, he lost against Michael Elgin.
 At Best in the World '16, Moose teamed with War Machine but lost against Bullet Club.
 Ojinnaka left ROH on July 8, 2016, with reports linking him to both WWE and Total Nonstop Action Wrestling (TNA).